tasmota/docs/docs/HASPmota.md

 Attribute name|LVGL equivalent|Details
 :---|:---|:---
-`angle`||The length of the spinning segment in degrees - cannot be changed after initial value `speed`||The time for 1 turn in ms - cannot be changed after initial value
+`angle`||The length of the spinning segment in degrees - can be changed after initial value since v12.1.1.1 `speed`||The time for 1 turn in ms - can be changed after initial value since v12.1.1.1

 Attributes specific to `qrcode`